Mastering Vim Basics

 Horizontal Movement

-• 0: Beginning of line
+• 0: Go to beginning of line

-• ^: First non-blank character
+• ^: Jump to the first non-blank character

-• $: End of line
+• $: Jump to end of line

 Vertical Movement

-• j / k: Move down/up one line
+• j / k: Move down / up one line

-• { / }: Move up/down by paragraph
+• { / }: Move up / down by paragraph

 Word Navigation

-• w: Next word start
+• w: Move to next word start

-• b: Previous word start
+• b: Move to previous word start

-• e: Next word end
+• e: Move to next word end

 • 2w: Move forward two words